 Version of This Document

-The current version of this document is: version 1.2.0 1final, March 2017MayMay2.
+The current version of this document is: version 1.3.0 draft, July 2023.

 Abstract

 The Human Proteome Organisation (HUPO) Proteomics Standards Initiative (PSI) defines community standards for data representation in proteomics to facilitate data comparison, exchange and verification.
 The Proteomics Informatics Working Group is developing standards for describing the results of identification and quantitation processes for proteins, peptides and protein modifications from mass spectrometry.
 This document defines an XML schema that can be used to describe the outputs of proteomics search engines or similar software for peptide/protein identification from mass spectrometry (MS) data.